BMHVillage/therapists/README.md

     <td>
         <table style="width: 480px;">
             <tr>
-                <td width="600px">This private practice is unlike most others.
-I am a pre-licensed clinical fellow at The Briggs Institute, Inc. Therapists at the Institute are graduates of Lipscomb University's Master of Marriage and Family Therapy Program, which holds its graduates to the highest standards in the field.
-Because we practice under the supervision of the Lipscomb MFT program core faculty, we remain connected to academia.
-This means our work is informed by state-of-the-art scientific research that most private practice therapists can't easily access.</td>
+                <td width="600px">You have taken a huge step towards change by initiating therapy.
+I support women and couples facing challenging seasons in life by offering a safe and welcoming space where they feel seen and understood.
+I hope to work alongside you in your healing journey as you learn, grow, and increase your confidence in your ability to create lasting change.
+You have the power to change your life’s narrative.</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">In-person/Online therapy</td>
+                <td style="text-align: center;width: 480px;">In-person therapy</td>
                 <td style="text-align: center;width: 480px;">Accepting clients</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">Nashville, TN 37203</td>
+                <td style="text-align: center;width: 480px;">Nashville, TN 37203 & Online</td>
                 <td style="text-align: center;width: 480px;">(615) 985-5136</td>
             </tr>
         </table>